asktami/noteful-app/README.md

 - Use the React Context API instead of prop drilling

-- Implement two fetch requests to two endpoints when the application mounts: /folders and /notes.
+- Implement fetch requests to two endpoints when the application mounts: /folders and /notes.
 Store the response from these requests using a setState inside the main App component.

-- The API calls will be made to a local server called noteful-json-server that you'll need to have running separately to your noteful React application.
+- The API calls can be made to either a local json server or a PostgreSQL database.

 - Implement the delete button for each note in the list in the main route and folder route.

 - Implement the delete button on the note page, if the delete is successful, redirect to the / path.

 - Implement "add-folder" and "add-note" controlled component forms.

+- Implement "edit-folder" and "edit-note" controlled component forms.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).